palantirnet/butler/README.md

   Butler will build a Sculpin production artifact to and deploy the production artifact to `gh-pages` branch of the repo defined in the `conf/butler.defaults.js`.

-  For Spress, you will need to create a a `config_prod.yml` to define the GitHub Pages site URL so that you can deploy to GitHub Pages.
-The `config_prod.yml` should go in the styleguide folder.
-Copy and paste this code into the `config_prod.yml` file:
+  For Spress, you will need to update the `config_github.yml` to define the GitHub Pages site URL so that you can deploy to GitHub Pages.

 ```
 # Site configuration